 Discover why the Washington, D.C., area is one of America's best places to live.

-Distinctly Different Suburbs: The region commonly referred to the D.C.
+The region commonly referred to the D.C.
 Metro area is made up of the District of Columbia and surrounding suburbs on both sides of the Potomac River.
-To the south is Reston, VA, one of the first planned communities in the U.S. and now has several prominent IT companies located there.
+To the south, in Virginia, is Reston, one of the first planned communities in the U.S. and now has several prominent IT companies located there.
 Along the Potomac River, you'll find artful and historic Alexandria, home of our first president, George Washington.
 In Maryland, there’s family-friendly Rockville, with its lively Town Square, free concerts, seasonal ice rink and many culinary options.
 The combination of many high-quality job opportunities, excellent schools and a stable housing market attracts people from all over the world.

-Great Outdoor Spaces: Get an unobstructed view of the city and surrounding area by grabbing a bike at one of Capital Bike Share’s 300 locations, where rentals are available just for a few hours or up to a year.
-D.C. has dedicated bike lanes, and the region has several major bike paths including the historic Chesapeake & Ohio Canal that runs 219 miles from Georgetown, D.C. to Cumberland, Md.
+Get an unobstructed view of the city and surrounding area by grabbing a bike at one of Capital Bike Share’s 300 locations, where rentals are available just for a few hours or up to a year.
+D.C. has dedicated bike lanes, and the region has several major bike paths including the historic Chesapeake & Ohio Canal that runs 219 miles from Georgetown to Cumberland.
 One of the area's hidden jewels is a mere 2.2 miles from the Capitol – the 446-acre US National Arboretum, which has seasonal gardens and one of the largest collection of bonsai trees in North America.